 The Freemasons, or simply Masons were founded six-hundred years ago, give or take.
-As a fraternal order they are historically closed to women, although some lodges make allowances for trans-gender women, and other lodge’s are open to all genders.
-The Mason’s kinship started in a shared vocation.
+As a fraternal order, they are historically closed to women, although some lodges make allowances for transgender women, and other lodges are open to all genders.
+Freemason kinship started in a shared vocation.
 The founding stone masons built a fraternity as a moral worker’s guild.
-Now, people from most every profession may join the Freemasons if they are approved by the group, profess a belief in a higher power and complete a series of rituals over time.
+Now, people from almost every profession may join the Freemasons if they are approved by the group, profess a belief in a higher power, and complete a series of rituals over time.
 The freemasons adopted the tools of stone masonry as their symbols: a compass and square.
 The letter G often associated with Freemasonry may stand for God, Great Architect, Geometry, or all three.
 Rings often feature the letter G framed by the compass and square.

 Skull and Bones

 Founded by the Deleno and Russell families at Yale in 1832, Skull and Bones is a college fraternity.
-Members may be of any gender and are chosen during their junior year on the basis of leadership and connection.
+Members may be of any gender and are chosen during their junior year based on leadership and connection.
 The most well-connected or promising students are recognized by their elders and initiated through secret rituals.
 Nicknames may be passed from outgoing members to new initiates, or new names chosen from the canon of Western literature or philosophic sources.
-The most popular Bonesman ring symbol is, you guessed it, a skull and crossbones but also rings that feature the numbers 332.
+The most popular Bonesman ring symbol is, you guessed it, a skull and crossbones but also rings that feature the number 332.

-Of these societies only the Knights Templar is possibly defunct.
+Of these societies, only the Knights Templar is possibly defunct.
 Both the Freemasons and Skull and Bones maintain an active calendar despite declining interest in secret societies over the past century.
-Ergo we will not be selling Freemasonry or Skull and Bones secret society rings, but come back tomorrow for your chance to own a Knight’s Templar ring.